wboykinm/billmorris.io/blog/_posts/2025-08-01-atlas-miscellaneous-7.md

 ![3](/shoals/assets/img/2025-08-03_3b.jpg)

+I cannot even begin to imagine how much it costs to keep this road open.

 ## Pyongyang, North Korea

 ![1](/shoals/assets/img/2025-08-03_1.jpg)

 The hermit kingdom is trolling me.
 Or more accurately, they're trolling the many foreigners whose only window into North Korean life is from satellite imagery.
-The national Sci-Tech Complex is - yes - built in the shape of an atom, suggesting that Kim Jong-un's nuclear-obsessed regime is aware of and poking at the rest of the world's equal obsession with North Korean nuclear capabilities.
+The national Sci-Tech Complex in the capital city is - yes - built in the shape of an atom, suggesting that Kim Jong-un's nuclear-obsessed regime is aware of and poking at the rest of the world's equal obsession with North Korean nuclear capabilities.

 According to [state photos and statements](https://www.theguardian.com/world/gallery/2015/oct/29/north-korea-atom-nuclear-science-centre-pictures), the not-unattractive structure is basically a big, ruthlessly-curated library.
 Books on the shelves are notably in English and French.
 And of course there's a big-ol' ICBM in the very center of the atom's nucleus, but let he who has never [used a missle as a public art installation](https://www.ksnt.com/news/kansas/monument-vandalized-in-lawrence/) cast the first stone.